tereom/querysnmb/README.md

 amicable manner, this is, the user does not need to know the database schema or repeateadly perform annoying joins to have useful databases.

+The package was developed using Roxygen and devtools, as described in [R Packages](http://r-pkgs.had.co.nz).

 ## Functions
 The functions in this package use [dplyr](https://github.com/hadley/dplyr) to query the database, the advantage of using them is that the query functions perform the necessary joins to have a